pgroonga/pgroonga.github.io/install/ubuntu.md

 ---
-title: install on Ubuntu
+title: Install on Ubuntu
 layout: en
 ---

-# install on Ubuntu
+# Install on Ubuntu

 This document describes how to install PGroonga on Ubuntu.